 There are certain diseases (cancer, immune deficiencies, sickle cell disease, etc.) and some medications (e.g., immunosuppressants) that may place children at higher risk for infection.
 These children may need emergency evaluation if they have a fever.
 Children who fall into these high-risk groups should have been instructed by their healthcare provider.

-Our pediatric symptom checker is an always-available tool we provide to help parents, but if you are unsure if your child’s fever needs emergency evaluation, don’t hesitate to contact your pediatrician.
+If you are unsure if your child’s fever needs emergency evaluation, don’t hesitate to contact your pediatrician.

 What Medicine Can I Give?